-Among all these lies another transaction that may appear to overlap with definition of voucher, due to the words of common understanding being used interchangeably with words having specific statutory meaning and that is 'Pass'.
+Among all these lies another transaction that may appear to overlap with the definition of voucher, due to the words of common understanding being used interchangeably with words having specific statutory meaning and that is 'pass'.
 Pass is one which could be an entry pass or customer's pass or a free ticket.
-For example, a ticket to a cricket match is available for ₹1.000/- but a company buys these tickets and distributes it to key customers as 'free pass'.
+For example, a ticket to a cricket match is available for ₹1,000/- but a company buys these tickets and distributes it to key customers as 'free pass'.
 It allows the customer to enjoy the cricket match without paying anything for the same.
 But the company has already paid the ticket price to the organizers of the cricket match.
 Another example could be free pass to view screening of a film and so on.
 There is a normal taxable supply between the supplier of goods or services and the person who pays and buys the 'pass'.
 There is another supply to be examined, between the person who pays and the person who actually enjoys the goods or services.
 Whatever may be the conclusions reached regarding the two transaction here, there is no voucher that comes into existence even if such entry tickets are even designated as 'free pass - not for sale' and so on.
 However, if such 'passes' are printed and distributed out of the ordinary course of ticket sales without reference to a specific event but permitting access to a basket of events and valid for a duration of time, then it partakes the character of voucher - instrument with obligation.
-When the 'Pass' loses its character as an 'advance paid' for a supply in future - whether to the Payer or any other bearer - and becomes an 'instrument with obligation', then the 'Pass' becomes a voucher.
+When the 'pass' loses its character as an 'advance paid' for a supply in future - whether to the payer or any other bearer - and becomes an 'instrument with obligation', then the 'pass' becomes a voucher.

-Criteria Money Voucher Loyalty Points Instrument type Indian legal tender, foreign currency or stored value PPI of cash paid Physical card / non- physical account of cash received Points-statement of accrued discount from past transactions Beneficiary Bearer of cash or account-holder of PPI Bearer or account- holder Account-holder Represents cash deposited Yes, paid by Beneficiary Yes, paid by third party Issuer No, notional credit of loyalty points Paid value = Face value on redemption Yes, no discount and no premium No, discounted value is paid by redemption of face value NA Paid value refundable Yes, stored-value No, only value-to- use NA, discount-to- claim Transferrable No Yes Yes Issuer is redeemer Yes No Yes Redemption by Bearer Bearer Account-holder Unredeemed value Continues Loss to issuer Lapse Governing law PSS Act Contract Act Contract Act includes nominee of bearer-instruments becomes voucher on transfer of accumulated points before redemption
+Criteria Money Voucher Loyalty Points Instrument type Indian legal tender, foreign currency or stored value PPI of cash paid Physical card / non- physical account of cash received Points-statement of accrued discount from past transactions Beneficiary Bearer of cash or account-holder of PPI Bearer or account- holder Account-holder Represents cash deposited Yes, paid by beneficiary Yes, paid by third party Issuer No, notional credit of loyalty points Paid value = Face value on redemption Yes, no discount and no premium No, discounted value is paid by redemption of face value NA Paid value refundable Yes, stored-value No, only value-to- use NA, discount-to- claim Transferrable No Yes Yes Issuer is redeemer Yes No Yes Redemption by Redemption by Bearer Account-holder Unredeemed value Continues Loss to issuer Lapses Governing law PSS Act Contract Act Contract Act